IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_service_id.html.markdown

 - `name` - (Required, String) The name of the service ID.
 - `description`  (Optional, String) The description of the service ID.
 - `tags` (Optional, Array of Strings)  A list of tags that you want to add to the service ID. **Note** The tags are managed locally and not stored on the IBM Cloud Service Endpoint at this moment.
-- `unique_instance_crns` - (Optional, Array of Strings) List of CRNs  which point to the services connected to the service ID.

 ## Attribute reference